SathyaBhat/sathyabh.at/content/weekly-notes-49-2023/index.md

 * Monday afternoon or so, I wasn't feeling too well.
 I had a bit of a fever, a bad headache, and a sore throat.
 The headache was bad enough that I stopped working and took a nap.
 I woke up a few hours later - the fever had subsided, but the sore throat remained.
 I was wondering if I had picked up Covid like last year.
 I had a light dinner and went to sleep.
     * The next day I woke up and I was feeling much better.
 We had a concert on Wednesday and Saturday and wanted to do a COVID test for myself, just to be sure.
 Thankfully the COVID test came negative.
 * On Wednesday, we went to a concert by Kraftwerk.
 Kraftwerk is a German electronic band and is widely considered an innovator and pioneer of electronic music.
-Growing up as a kid, I had heard Kraftwerk's The Man Machine album quite a lot as Dad had the Man Machine cassette (remember those?) and had heard the songs quite a lot.
+Growing up as a kid, I had heard Kraftwerk's The Man Machine album quite a lot as Dad had the Man Machine cassette (remember those?) and he'd play them during our weekend beach outings, or even when dropping me to school.
 When I found out they were coming to Sydney, I had to attend the show.
 In the end, the show was really good - they played most of their hits, including my favorites from The Man Machine, and a few more that I wasn't aware of.
 All in all, with fantastic lighting, and minimal set design - it was a memorable evening.

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kraftwerk-1.jpg" "Kraftwerk" "Weekly Notes" >}}
 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "kraftwerk-2.jpg" "Kraftwerk" "Weekly Notes" >}}